EdenWise/hjcrc/hjcrc.md

   * ZEALOT: The Life and Times of Jesus of Nazareth             Reza Aslan
   * Marlon Brando
   * Clark Gable
-  * [History Of Egypt, Chaldea, Syria, Babylonia, and Assyria, Vol. 3](https://www.gutenberg.org/files/17323/17323-h/17323-h.htm), particularly [Part 5](https://librivox.org/history-of-egypt-chaldea-syria-babylonia-and-assyria-vol-3-by-gaston-maspero/) and how it tells a more original flood story.
+  * [History of Egypt, Chaldea, Syria, Babylonia, and Assyria, Vol. 3](https://www.gutenberg.org/files/17323/17323-h/17323-h.htm), particularly [Part 5](https://librivox.org/history-of-egypt-chaldea-syria-babylonia-and-assyria-vol-3-by-gaston-maspero/) and how it tells a more original flood story.

 ## The Politics of the Right and How It Has Influenced Me